alireza116/b12toolkit/README.md

   ]
 ```

-There is a scripts folder that contains different data migration scripts.
+There is a `/scripts` folder that contains different data migration scripts.
 To run a scripts.
 To generate CSVs, get the
 data to contentful, or airtable.

 For now, the way the contentful migration works, is that it will pull the changes and write the content-links.js file
 that this app will read from.

-This app uses Mobx for state management.
-The store is located in the **store** folder.

 The app uses MobX for state management.
 The stores are located in the `src/stores` folder.
 Here's a description of the
 stores and how they are set up: